wickedtemplates/WTBoilerplate/README.md

 npm install
 ```

-3. Voilà, you already have installed node-sass and a brilliant folder structure for your new project.
+3. Now, you already have installed node-sass and a brilliant folder structure for your new project.

 4. Move your HTML template templateName.html to the folder **public**